hanzhi713/Parametric-Roulette/README.md

    5. Change signs and rotation directions
    6. Change other settings
 6. Finally, export your customized parametric roulette by clicking "save", "save to PNG" or "save to GIF" (on the dropdown)

+Alternatively, you can start from a config given in any examples above and tweak settings.

+### What are "signs"?

+Signs are a series of buttons for determining at which side of the curve the circle should appear. 🔄 is the button for resetting them and **R** is button to reverse all of them.
+Each time you change settings except for a few (like the parametric equation, t range, etc.), signs are preserved.
+If you find the curve is strange, please try to use 🔄 to reset signs and rotation directions.
+In most cases, the default-generated signs are optimal and you only need to use the **R** button rather than changing them individually.

 ## Implementation notes